 Which commercial insurers are meeting the needs of small business owners?
 To answer that question, J.D.
-Power conducted a satisfaction survey in 2016.
-The results showed that some insurers are doing a better job of satisfying of small businesses than others.
+Power conducted a satisfaction survey in 2017.
+The survey was based on 3,312 responses from people who buy general liability or commercial property insurance on behalf of small businesses.
+The results showed that some insurers are doing a better job of satisfying small businesses than others.

 Purpose of the Survey

-- Claims Satisfaction with claims process, including the insurer's procedures, adjusters, and claim settlements
+- Claims.
+Satisfaction with the claims process, including the insurer's procedures, adjusters, and claim settlements

 J.D.
-Power tabulated the responses from survey participants.
+Power tabulated the responses from participants of the 2017 survey.
 It then rated insurers on each of the six factors utilizing its Power Circle Ratings system.
 The system is a proprietary product of J.D.
 Power.
 It is designed to provide unbiased feedback from users of a product or service.